1967 Stanley Cup playoffs: Finals

 The Montreal Canadiens were the two-time defending Stanley Cup champions.
 In the 1966 Stanley Cup Finals, Montreal defeated Detroit in six games.
-This was their twenty-fourth Stanley Cup Final overall, having won the championship fourteen times previously.
-This was the Toronto Maple Leafs' twenty-first and most recent Stanley Cup Final, having won twelve championships previously.
+This was their 24th Stanley Cup Finals overall, having won the championship fourteen times previously.
+This was the Toronto Maple Leafs' twenty-first and most recent Stanley Cup Finals, having won twelve championships previously.
 This was the thirteenth playoff series between these two teams, and they split their twelve previous series.
 Their most recent series came in the 1966 semifinals, where Montreal won in a four-game sweep.
 These teams split their fourteen-game regular season series.

-After splitting the first four games, the Maple Leafs won games five and six to win the series.
+After splitting the first four games, the Maple Leafs won games five and six to win the series to date this is the last Time the Toronto Maple Leafs won the Stanley Cup or went to the Stanley Cup Finals and the last team from Ontario to do so until The Ottawa Senators in 2007.